Crown32/MarketSystemJava/README.md

 # MarketSystemJava
-Protoype of an market system for Java project
+Protoype of an market system for Java project using JDBC and JavaFX